sueszli/spring-boilerplate/README.md

 <br>

-this project contains all boilerplate code for a full stack crud application with:
+this project contains all boilerplate code for a full stack application with:

-- vanilla js (no framework, served by spring boot)
+- vanilla js (no framework)
 - spring boot
   - maven
+  - JPA (the JOOQ driver would have been better, but it isn't free for oracle DB)
+- h2 database

+it has a simple implementation of crud functionality with server sent events.